How Long to Keep Your Credit Card Statements: What You Should Know

 Because credit card statements contain sensitive personal and financial information, it’s important to keep them safe.
 Here are a couple ways to store them:

-• In a password-protected file on your computer: If someone downloads a digital copy of their statement, they can store them in a password-protected file on their computer.
+• In a password-protected file on your computer: If you download a digital copy of your statement, you can store them in a password-protected file on your computer.

 • In a safe: If you want to hold onto hard copies, keep them in a locked, fireproof safe to protect them from both theft and damage.